Working hours management best practices

 - If the default SLA is 1 hour and the account is currently offline, and the next shift will begin in 12 hours from now, the ETTR = 12 + 1 = 13 hours.

-If Workdays or Special Occasions are configured on the account level (as default), all the account’s skills will be working according to the account configuration, unless otherwise specified.
+- If Workdays or Special Occasions are configured on the account level (as default), all the account’s skills will be working according to the account configuration, unless otherwise specified.
+This means:

-- Same goes for workdays - in order to override a skill’s workdays, you’ll need to set the skill’s workdays field with a new workdays item to override the account level configuration.
+- The same goes for workdays - to override a skill’s workdays, you’ll need to set the skill’s workdays field with a new workdays item to override the account level configuration.
 This item should state the skill’s working hours.

 - Setting multiple shifts or multiple occasions on the same days and hours will result in the following aggregation behavior: